 Once you’re ready to install the new system, be sure installation is scheduled before or after business hours.
 You’ll need to test the system before employees, members, visitors, etc. start arriving.
 Help should be on standby if issues arise.

-How is the hardware installed?
+How is the access control hardware installed?

 Most systems are installed based on the same methods.
 However, every access control system is different.
 Here’s a quick breakdown of what should happen:

-- First cables should run and all hardware and equipment should be inspected.
+- First, cables should run and all hardware and equipment should be inspected.

 - Once any necessary cables are in place, electronic locks will be installed on any doors requiring to access the building.

 - After the cables and locks are in place, all the access control components need to be connected.

 - Once hardware in installed, programming the system settings and testing the keys will take place.

 A professional should always install the system and read any provided instructions.
 For more information on how VIZpin handles installation, see our access control system installation guide.

 How do you grant access to the system?